Menus:

 With a spirit of adventure and a willingness to "go with the flow" you can expect to have a great time!

-Amtrak Travel Tips complied by from many inputs from OTOL members, Amtrak travelers and Amtrak employees, plus HaRRy's 30,000 plus miles riding Amtrak over the past fifteen years.
-Particular thanks to OTOL Leader Alan Burden.
+Amtrak Travel Tips edited by from personal experience and many inputs from OTOL members, Amtrak travelers and Amtrak employees.
+Particular thanks to former OTOL Leader HaRRy Sutton.

 Amtrak does not endorse this page and other associated On Track On Line pages, nor does it sponsor this or any other On Track On Line page.
 Amtrak sources were used to compile or confirm some of the information here, but this does not represent official Amtrak information, nor is this information endorsed by Amtrak.